paulchworks/genai-ea-workbench/README.md

 - **Infrastructure**: Deployed via AWS CDK, which automates the provisioning and management of all cloud resources.

-## Development Setup
+## 💻 Development Setup

-For local development, follow these steps:
+The frontend can be run locally for development and testing.
+Follow these steps:

 ### Frontend
 1. Navigate to the frontend directory and install dependencies: